Hierarchy And Inheritance

 - Applications can only be attached to a single organization.

-It is recommended that you use the root organization to set policy that applies globally to all organizations.
-You can fine tune policy at the organization level and allow your applications to inherit those changes.
+We recommend that you use the root organization to set your governance policy that applies globally to all organizations.
+You can fine-tune policy at the organizational level and allow your applications to inherit those changes.